OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 Users are organized into Groups (also called Projects, Domains, Tenants...).
 A Group is an authorization boundary that can be seen as a business unit if you are considering it as private cloud or as a complete new company if it is public cloud.

 A Group is simply a boundary, you need to populate resources into the Group which can then be consumed by the users of that Group.
-A vDC (Virtual Data Center) is a Group plus Resource Providers assigned.
+A VDC (Virtual Data Center) is a Group plus Resource Providers assigned.
 A Resource Provider is a Cluster of infrastructure resources (physical hosts, networks, storage and external clouds) from one of the Data Centers.

-Different authorization scenarios can be enabled with the powerful and configurable ACL system provided, from the definition of vDC Admins to the privileges of the users that can deploy virtual machines.
-Each vDC can execute different types of workload profiles with different performance and security requirements.
+Different authorization scenarios can be enabled with the powerful and configurable ACL system provided, from the definition of VDC Admins to the privileges of the users that can deploy virtual machines.
+Each VDC can execute different types of workload profiles with different performance and security requirements.

 The following are common enterprise use cases in large cloud computing deployments: